-(III) Site safety plans.

-- (A) Each site of skills training and academic or classroom instruction must have an up-to-date and approved written site safety plan present on site during any academy training at the site; and - (B) Copies of all site safety plans must also be on file at the academy at all times; and - (C) Each site safety plan shall include procedures for managing medical emergencies, injuries, or accidents that are probable or likely to occur at the site; and - (D) All site safety plans must include the information contained in POST rule 21(h), Duty to report. - (E) All academy staff members, instructors and trainees shall be familiar with the content of each site safety plan as it pertains to the nature and scope of their involvement with the academy.

-- (IV) Equipment. - (A) An academy shall have and maintain the necessary equipment and instructional aids in sufficient quantities for conducting all aspects of the required academy training program; and - (B) All training sites and facilities, equipment, books, supplies, materials and the like shall be maintained in good condition. - (C) The following items shall be present at each training site during any academy training at the site: - (1) An effective means of summoning emergency medical assistance; and - (2) A first aid kit that contains appropriate supplies to treat medical emergencies or injuries that are likely to be sustained at the site. - (D) Operable firearms as defined in POST Rule 1 shall not be utilized during any practical training, such as vehicle stops, inprogress calls, rapid emergency deployment or building searches.
+- (III) Site safety plans. - (A) Each site of skills training and academic or classroom instruction must have an up-to-date and approved written site safety plan posted on site during any academy training at the site, or issued to, and present on the person of, each recruit and instructor. - (B) Copies of all site safety plans must also be on file at the academy at all times. - (C) Each site safety plan shall include procedures for managing medical emergencies, injuries, or accidents that are probable or likely to occur at the site. - (D) All site safety plans must include the information contained in POST Rule 21 (h), Duty to Report. - (E) All academy staff members, instructors and trainees shall be familiar with the content of each site safety plan as it pertains to the nature and scope of their involvement with the academy. - (IV) Equipment. - (A) An academy shall have and maintain the necessary equipment and instructional aids in sufficient quantities for conducting all aspects of the required academy training program; and - (B) All training sites and facilities, equipment, books, supplies, materials and the like shall be updated and maintained in good condition. - (C) The following items shall be present at each training site during any academy training at the site: - (1) An effective means of summoning emergency medical assistance; and - (2) A first aid kit that contains appropriate supplies to treat medical emergencies or injuries that are likely to be sustained at the site.